 Stade Océane

-Stade Océane is the home ground of Le Havre AC inauguration was 12 July 2012 with the 25,181 capacity.
+Stade Océane is the home ground of Le Havre AC inauguration was on 12 July 2012 with a 25,181 capacity.
 It is a multi-sports game stadium.

 Capacity: 29,778